 1960s: Continuing the Armstrong Family Tradition

 John Armstrong passed away just short of his 100th birthday.
-Armstrong Garden Centers was then led by John's brother, J. Awdry Armstrong followed by John's son, John S. Armstrong Jr.
+Armstrong Garden Centers was then led by John's son, J. Awdry Armstrong followed by John's son, John S. Armstrong Jr.

 1970s: New Leadership